In-depth dive to images

 The character in front of the file name indicates the type of the change in the container's filesystem: A = added, D = deleted, C = changed.
 The additional.txt was created and our

-ls created .ash_history.
-Next we will save the changes as a new layer!
+Next we will save the changes as a new image with the command docker commit:

-We will actually never use docker commit again.
+We will actually never use Docker commit again during this course.
 This is because defining the changes to the Dockerfile is much more sustainable method of managing changes.
 No magic actions or scripts, just a Dockerfile that can be version controlled.

-Let's do just that and create hello-docker with v2 tag that includes additional.txt.
+Let's do just that and create hello-docker with v2 tag that includes the file additional.txt.
+The new file can be added with a RUN instruction:

 docker build . -t hello-docker:v2 and we are done!
 Let's compare the output of ls: